 - a year 6 end of year production.

 In addition class assembly items are often conducted in cooperation with the performing arts teacher.
-School students have successfully participated in the Wakakkiri Competition over the last two years.
-They were finalists in 2012.

 School of Instrumental Music (SIMS) Visiting music teachers provide tuition to selected students from years 3-6 in brass, clarinet, flute, guitar, cello, and violin.
-All lessons for invited students are during the school day on site at EIPS.
+All lessons for invited students are during the school day on site at EPS.
 Students perform on a bi-annual basis for the rest of the school at a dedicated school assembly.

 Science Mrs Vicki Brockhoff teaches Science concepts and skills to all students in the school from Pre-Primary to Year 6.
 The program covers: